 Analyze: is the process of breaking a complex topic or substance into smaller parts to gain a better understanding of it.
 In addition to a complete requirements document, the final consensus policy language are the formal outputs to this phase.

-Design: is the creation of a solution or convention for the construction of a system or service.
+Design: is the creation of a solution or convention, if needed, for the construction of a system or service.
 A formal implementation plan is the primary output of this phase that includes requirements thoroughly vetted and tested.

 Implement: is the realization of an executed plan, application or service.
 Given the critical systems status, rigid change and release management protocols should be used to maximize success and minimize impact.
 Phased deployments and rollback procedures should be required.